openhive-network/hive/programs/blockchain_converter/README.md

 Another note: This conversion tool currently does not support `https` protocol and chunked transfer encoding in API node answers

 ### Multithreading support
-Signing transactions takes a decent amount of time, so this tool enables multithreading support.
+Signing transactions takes relatively large amount of time, so this tool enables multithreading support.
 Normally it uses only 1 signing thread.
 If you want to set it to more, use `jobs` option and specify the number of signing threads.

 ### Stopping and resuming the conversion